masks in threes

 Yakushuji – Nō masks exhibition host

-1. ryō no onna
+1. Ryō no onna

-2. masugami
+2. Masugami

-nightdress’) in Mieko’s mother-sister-love, and the women’s legs entwine, whereby Yasuko ‘became as tender and childlike as […] a contented babe at its mother’s breast’.
-In this novel, bodies exhibit a ‘peculiar smell’, and claims made on them are fraught and often uninvited.
-Yet exposure discloses neither original cause nor future outcome.
-As in Kawabata, doyen of Japanese novelists, there are deaths (three), unfulfilled marriages (two), and fraught relationships (most).
-‘What sinful things words are’, remarks Meiko regarding the ‘Shrine’ composition, ‘coming to life again just when I’d forgotten them’.
-The very memory unmasks her fated love affair at that time with ’someone else, someone young’.[iv]
-Minutes later, Harumé reappears reciting a traditional children’s snow song about loss; and for Yasuko the faces of Harumé and her brother (Yasuko’s husband) merge.[v]
-Harumé becomes an unwitting ‘shamaness’, akin to bitter Rokujō who, in Genji, casts a ‘living’ spell over Aoi, his young wife.[vi]
-Driving the point of betrayal home further, Enchi references another shamaness in Tales of Ise, whose good fortune declines as ‘she falls into a mixture of eroticism and psychic power’.
-Thus characters are driven to their own peril.
-A ‘red rose’ on the ‘withered tendril’ trope occurs in the climactic seduction scene of the novel, wherein a freshly bathed, unsuspecting Harumé is painstakingly made-up by her duplicitous mother.
-Mieko ‘painted the slack lips a rich red’, applying the ‘glossy tip of a tube of lipstick from the vanity drawer’, until the child-daughter ‘glowed faintly’ with ’a moist seductiveness [and] pliant softness of a baby’s skin’.
-True, at this point the contemporary reader may be somewhat repelled.
-But the intrigue continues.
-A similarly unsuspecting Ibuki, invited by Yasuko to a clandestine rendezvous in her deceased husband’s disused study, is drugged, and shortly thereafter one love-partner is to be substituted for another—the dupe Harumé for the actual mistress Yasuko.[vii]
-‘Strangely spellbound’, as he steps ‘upon the thick mat of a dark red Persian rug’, Ibuki is ‘transported into another realm’.
-Initially embracing Yasuko, she—or is it he?—becomes Mieko: ‘The sensation was strangely agreeable, as if she were waiting on him, as if he had taken Mieko’s place’.
-However, reality reasserts, and the next morning he wakes and is startled to find beside him not the expected Yasuko but Harumé, whose ‘heavily rouged, camellia-bright lips were ripe with sensuality, and her face was the face of Masugami’.
-It was this mask that Ibuki had seen on display at Yorikata Yakushiji’s home in Kyoto, on the occasion of the Nō exhibition that opens the novel.
-In effect, Ibuki has sex with three women—an innocent waif, a mistress, and their mother—a truly baffling confabulation.
+(wearing the same red-striped nightdress) in Mieko’s bed, where their legs soon entwine, and whereby Yasuko ‘became as tender and childlike as […] a contented babe at its mother’s breast’.
+It’s a curious moment.
+Physical bodies in the text frequently exhibit a ‘peculiar smell’, and the claims made on them are often fraught and uninvited.
+Yet objectifying another’s body reveals neither an originating cause nor a clear future outcome.
+As in Kawabata, doyen of Japanese novelists, there are deaths (three), unfulfilled marriages (two), and vexed relationships (most).
+‘What sinful things words are’, remarks Meiko regarding her ‘Shrine’ composition, ‘coming to life again just when I’d forgotten them’.
+Her memory reawakens of the fated early love affair with ’someone else, someone young’, her life’s love.[iv]
+At this very point, their child Harumé reappears, reciting a traditional song about falling snow and lost love.
+The faces – and fates – of Harumé and her twin brother, Akio, merge.[v]
+(Harumé is transformed into a ‘shamaness’, akin to bitter Rokujō, who, in Genji, casts a ‘living’ spell over Aoi, his young wife.[vi]
+Pressing the movement of betrayal further, Enchi cites yet another shamaness, from Tales of Ise, whose fortune similarly declines as ‘she falls into a mixture of eroticism and psychic power’, a model for our protagonists.)
+Characters are pressed to their own peril.
+The trope of a ‘red rose’ on the ‘withered tendril’ appears in a late scene, in which Harumé, freshly bathed, has makeup lavishly applied by her mother.
+Mieko ‘painted the slack lips a rich red’, applying the ‘glossy tip of a tube of lipstick from the vanity drawer’, until her daughter ‘glowed faintly’ with ’a moist seductiveness [and] pliant softness of a baby’s skin’.
+(Rightly, the contemporary reader is aghast, both at the infantilism and the processes of abuse.)
+We learn that Ibuki has been invited by Yasuko to a rendezvous in her dead husband’s study, only to be drugged by her.
+Ibuki steps ‘strangely spellbound […] upon the thick mat of a dark red Persian rug’ and is ‘transported into another realm’.
+Embracing Yasuko, he—or is it she?—becomes Mieko: ‘The sensation was strangely agreeable, as if she were waiting on him, as if he had taken Mieko’s place’.[vii]
+The next morning, Ibuki startles when he finds lying beside him not Yasuko but Harumé, whose ‘heavily rouged, camellia-bright lips were ripe with sensuality, her face the face of our second mask Masugami (the very mask Ibuki had seen on display at Yorikata Yakushiji’s home in Kyoto, on the occasion of the Nō exhibition with which the novel opens).
+In effect, Ibuki has sex with three women—an innocent waif (actually), a mistress (hypothetically), and their mother (mythopoetically).
 The middle section of the novel closes on a note of Keatsian bewilderment, with Ibuki pondering the Ise poem: ‘Did you come, I wonder, or was it I who went?
 I scarcely know—was it dream or reality, did I sleep or wake?’

-3. fukai
+3. Fukai

 But we will move as if in stealth,